dispatch

 Doctrine

 Full rules in DOCTRINE.md.
-This skill is the execute phase invoked at the end of /hyperflow:scope.
+This skill is the execute phase invoked at the end of /hyperflow:plan.

 Overview

-/hyperflow:dispatch is the workhorse phase — it reads a task file from /hyperflow:scope and executes it through the orchestrator pattern.
+/hyperflow:dispatch is the workhorse phase — it reads a task file from /hyperflow:plan and executes it through the orchestrator pattern.

-Parallel Sonnet workers dispatched in a single message, per-batch Opus reviewers that send work back with NEEDS_FIX, a conditional final integration review (skipped when all batches pass first-try with no escalations), inline wrap-up, and (at the end of the auto-chain) ONE combined AskUserQuestion gate with both audit and deploy questions.
+Parallel workers dispatched in a single message, per-batch Reviewers that send work back with NEEDS_FIX, a conditional final integration review (skipped when all batches pass first-try with no escalations), inline wrap-up, and (at the end of the auto-chain) ONE combined AskUserQuestion gate with both audit and deploy questions.

-Doctrine floor: thinking agents ≥ batches + 1 (per-batch reviewer + final integration when not skipped per D7; wrap-up Reviewer dropped per D5 / §12.1).
+Doctrine floor: review agents ≥ batches + 1 (per-batch reviewer + final integration when not skipped per D7; wrap-up Reviewer dropped per D5 / §12.1).

 Prerequisites